akilaid/responsechecker/README.md

 ## About The Project

 * This tool can check http response recursively using list of domains.
-* This tool is able to save output to a .txt file.
+* Also this tool is able to save output to a .txt file.

 ## Table of Contents